hakalotech/software-dev-prompt-library/prompts/planning/assistant-specific/aider/story-analysis-prompt.md

 2. Developer notes can provide general, technology-neutral suggestions
 3. Never mention or reference specific technologies, libraries, or implementation details
 4. Stay focused on user-facing behavior in step requirements
-5. Keep steps atomic and testable
+5. Keep steps atomic and focused on observable outcomes
 6. Ensure clear progression between steps
-7. Manual verification steps must describe what user should test and observe
+7. Manual verification steps must describe only observable results and behaviors
 8. NO additional formatting or suggestions beyond the specified template
+9. NEVER include any testing-related criteria or references
+10. NEVER mention unit tests, integration tests, or any form of testing
+11. NEVER include verification steps that would only be useful for testing
+12. Keep all verification focused on end-user observable behaviors
+13. NO references to code validation or quality assurance
+14. NO debugging or diagnostic procedures